mattoranking/fask/README.md

 # fask
-FastAPI Starter Kit for quickly bootstrapping applications on the server side with most of minimal feature s needed
+FastAPI Starter Kit for quickly bootstrapping applications on the server side with most of the vital features already included.